-A business website is often the gateway to its prospects forming their first impression of the organization, and choosing the best website developer helps you to grab the attention of your potential customers.
+A business website is often the gateway to its prospects forming their first impression of the organisation.
+Choosing the best website developer helps you grab the attention of your potential customers.
 First impressions always matter and have critical implications in terms of final business outcomes.

-With human attention spans dwindling to levels lower than that of a goldfish, it’s imperative that a website is well endowed in terms of being both attractive and functional, so as to attract and retain its targeted visitors.
+With human attention spans dwindling to levels lower than a goldfish, a website must be well endowed in terms of being both attractive and functional to attract and retain its targeted visitors.

 What Make a Good Website?

-Good websites strike a balance between aesthetics and functionality with well-executed backend technicalities.
-The best websites come as a balance of all these, combined with powerful messaging in order to compel people to visit and register themselves as qualified leads.
+However, good websites strike a balance between aesthetics and functionality with well-executed backend technicalities.
+The best websites come as a balance of all these, combined with powerful messaging to compel people to visit and register themselves as qualified leads.

-Realising the advantages of owning a website or ensuring that the existing one lives up to the modern standards, almost all businesses including startups desire to own good virtual real estate.
+Moreover, realising the advantages of owning a website or ensuring that the existing one lives up to the modern standards, almost all businesses, including startups, desire to own good virtual real estate.

-If you are looking to build or revamp your existing website, it’s understandable if you’re confused whether to pick a DIY theme or go to a freelancer or spend what it takes to hire an established company.
+If you are looking to build or revamp your existing website, it’s understandable if you’re confused whether to pick a DIY theme, go to a freelancer, or spend what it takes to hire an established company.

-While it’s most tempting to pick DIY themes or freelancers due to their apparent cost advantages, picking a company to execute the job is most often the right decision from a long-term viewpoint.
+While it’s most tempting to pick DIY themes or freelancers due to their apparent cost advantages, choosing a company to execute the job is most often the right decision from a long-term viewpoint.

 Here’s a comparison to help you make the optimal choice –